varshneydevansh/FilterTube/docs/TECHNICAL.md

-# FilterTube v3.0 Technical Documentation
+# FilterTube v3.1.1 Technical Documentation

-This document provides a deep technical dive into the implementation of FilterTube's hybrid filtering engine.
+This document provides a deep technical dive into the implementation of FilterTube's hybrid filtering engine as of v3.1.1.

 ## Core Technologies